Senate health care bill: What are GOP senators' positions?

 Which senators are supporting the bill?

-Aside from McConnell, Sen. John Barrasso, R-Wy., Sen. John Cornyn, R-Tx., and Sen. John Thune, R-S.D., all support the bill The New York Times reported.
+Aside from McConnell, Sen. John Barrasso, R-Wyo., Sen. John Cornyn, R-Texas, and Sen. John Thune, R-S.D., all support the bill, The New York Times reported.

-Sen. Roy Blunt, R-Mo., Sen. Orrin Hatch, R-Utah, Sen. David Perdue, R-Ga., Sen. Pat Roberts, R-Kan., Sen. Pat Toomey, R-Pa., and Sen. Roger Wicker, R-Miss., are backing the bill, the newspaper reported.
+Sen. Roy Blunt, R-Mo., Sen. Orrin Hatch, R-Utah, Sen. Pat Roberts, R-Kan., Sen. Michael Rounds, R-N.D., Sen. Pat Toomey, R-Pa., and Sen. Roger Wicker, R-Miss., are backing the bill, the newspaper reported.
 Sen. Richard Shelby, R-Ala., is also supporting the bill.

-A statement from Sen. Mike Enzi, R-Wyo., also appeared to support the bill.
-"After months of hard work, Senate Republicans are proposing solutions to address the challenges to health care created by Obamacare that are affecting millions of hardworking families," he said.
+A statement from Sen. Mike Enzi, R-Wyo., also appeared to back the bill.

-Sen. Tim Scott, R-S.C., told Fox Business, "This plan, in a binary world, is a much better plan than Obamacare."
+Sen. Tim Scott, R-S.C., told Fox Business last week, "This plan, in a binary world, is a much better plan than Obamacare."
+Scott’s office confirmed to the Post and Courier on Monday that he is reviewing the bill.

-Sen. Michael Crapo, R-Idaho, said he would review the bill, but may support it.
+Sen. Michael Crapo, R-Idaho, said he would review the bill, but may support it, the Times reported.

 A statement from Sen. Richard Burr, R-N.C., appeared to support the bill, and said, "This draft legislation outlines a number of initiatives that are good for North Carolina."

-Sen. Bill Cassidy, R-La., said he would review the bill, but said it was "positive" that the bill featured parts of the Patient Freedom Act and the MAC act.
+Sen. Luther Strange, R-Ala., has said that he is "encouraged by key provisions in the Senate bill."

-Sen. Luther Strange, R-Ala., said he is "encouraged by key provisions in the Senate bill."
+Sen. Lindsay Graham, R-S.C., may also support the bill.
+“I’m not gonna be the guy to take the bill down,” he said Monday, according to the Post and Courier.

 Notably, the Senate's healthcare bill also has the support of President Donald Trump.